 English – Read to Write

-Writing outcome: Approaching Threat Narrative
+Writing outcome: Fable Narrative

 SEAL/Philosophy for Children

-Our afternoons include Geography or History, Art or DT, PE, ICT, Science and RE/PSHE.
-These subjects are usually enquiry based, with a key question as the focus.
-The children also have weekly music sessions (3B – Tuesday, 3M – Wednesday).
-More information on these can be found by clicking our Curriculum Overview button above or head to out school curriculum pages here.
+Our afternoon include: History or Geography, Design Technology or Art, ICT, Science and R.E/PSHE, these subjects are taught through an enquiry approach and a key question as a focus.More information on these can be found by clicking our Curriculum Overview button above or head to out school curriculum pages here

 As a school we use SEAL materials to supplement our P4C and PSHE curriculum.
 Our aim is to develop the underpinning qualities and skills that help promote good mental health, positive behaviour and effective learning.
 It focuses on five social and emotional aspects of learning: self-awareness, managing feelings, motivation, empathy and social skills.
 Through this, we help our children to develop skills such as understanding another’s point of view, working in a group, sticking at things when they get difficult, resolving conflict and managing worries.
 They will build on effective work already in place in school that pays systematic attention to the social and emotional aspects of learning through whole-school ethos, initiatives such as circle time or buddy schemes, and the taught personal, social and health education (PSHE) and Citizenship curriculum.

 The children also have weekly sessions of Music and P.E, on the following days:

 3B have their P.E session on a Monday.

 3M have their P.E session on a Friday.

 Your child must come to school appropriately dressed for P.E on the right day.